 Connected technologies are taking over the world.
-According to from research firm Gartner, there will be 8.4 billion internet-enabled devices in use by the end of 2017.
+According to recent statistics from research firm Gartner, there will be 8.4 billion internet-enabled devices in use by the end of 2017.
 And this number will grow to a staggering 20.4 billion by the end of the decade.
 Total spending on Internet of Things products and services is expected to reach $2 trillion this year, too.

 Gadgets such as smart fridges and wearables are making our lives easier and more productive in a plethora of ways, whether keeping a track on your personal stock of milk, or suggesting you at least attempt to lift your bum off a chair.
 That’s why they have such a potent role in our homes.
 But while they’re so useful, that’s not to say they’re safe.
 Hackers are using these devices to get hold of personal information and cause havoc.
-A by consumer group Which? found that tech-savvy crooks are able to compromise a home network and connected devices within just four days.
+A recent investigation by consumer group Which? found that tech-savvy crooks are able to compromise a home network and connected devices within just four days.

 In this study, ethical hackers were able to gain access to a variety of home-based connected gadgets - including CCTV cameras, smart children’s toys, internet routers and artificial intelligence speakers like the Amazon Echo.

 These threats go largely unnoticed, until it’s too late.
 So it's time to spot the threats before they happen.
 Here's how the modern home can be hacked.

 Consumers less confident